Former Indiana lawmaker to plead guilty to federal fraud charge

 Eberhart, a Republican from Shelbyville, served in the Indiana House of Representatives for 16 years before retiring in 2022.

-During his time in the legislature he served as chair of the House Natural Resources Committee and as a member of the House Public Policy Committee.

-The online court document does not list a next court date in the case.
+The online court docket does not list a next court date in the case.

-Note: Editor’s Note: This story has been updated to include new information released Friday morning by federal prosecutors